ItsNotRick/COP4331/README.md

 Build/Run Instructions: https://github.com/ItsNotRick/COP4331/blob/develop/documentation/AppHowTo.md

-# Everything below was made early on and needs to be looked at
+# Everything below was made early on and needs to be reviewed
 ## Project Outline
 For now the focus will be on a phone app, using an arduino or ARM dev board is also an option if we decide that we need greater control over the microphone.